Carbonfreezer/multiplayer/README.md

   hard-set the view state or perform animation transitions.

 A more specific, detailed documentation gets generated when you run *cargo doc*, which is done automatically when you run the script in [Getting started](#Getting-started).

+# Detailed descriptions
+In the following subsections we will describe the different members of the workspace in a bit more detail.

+## Relay Server

+## Backbone Library

+Websocket implementation trick.

+## Tic-Tac-Toe

+egui and hidden text field trick.